jfrog/jfrog-azure-devops-extension/README.md

 ![gradle.png](images/marketplace/gradle.png)

-The **JFrog Gradle** task allows triggering Gradle builds, while resolving dependencies and deploying artifacts from and to Artifactory.
+The *JFrog Gradle* task allows triggering Gradle builds, while resolving dependencies and deploying artifacts from and to Artifactory.
-The task uses the configured **JFrog Artifactory V2** service connection.
+The task uses the configured *JFrog Artifactory V2* service connection.

 The task can also be configured to capture build-info and store the downloaded and uploaded artifacts as build dependencies and build artifacts.
-The captured build-info can be later published to Artifactory using the **[JFrog Publish Build-Info](#JFrog-Publish-Build-Info)** task.
+The captured build-info can be later published to Artifactory using the *[JFrog Publish Build-Info](#JFrog-Publish-Build-Info)* task.

-Behind the scenes, the **JFrog Gradle ** task uses the [Gradle Artifactory Plugin](https://jfrog.com/help/r/jfrog-integrations-documentation/gradle-artifactory-plugin) to integrate with the Gradle build.
+Behind the scenes, the *JFrog Gradle* task uses the [Gradle Artifactory Plugin](https://jfrog.com/help/r/jfrog-integrations-documentation/gradle-artifactory-plugin) to integrate with the Gradle build.
-In case your Gradle script already applies the [Gradle Artifactory Plugin](https://jfrog.com/help/r/jfrog-integrations-documentation/gradle-artifactory-plugin), set the **Use Artifactory Plugin** option, to let the task know that it shouldn't apply the plugin in the Gradle script.
+In case your Gradle script already applies the [Gradle Artifactory Plugin](https://jfrog.com/help/r/jfrog-integrations-documentation/gradle-artifactory-plugin), set the *Use Artifactory Plugin* option, to let the task know that it shouldn't apply the plugin in the Gradle script.

-You should set **artifactoryPublish** as one of the Gradle tasks in the ** task(s) fields**.
+You should set *artifactoryPublish* as one of the Gradle tasks in the task(s) fields.
-**artifactoryPublish** is a task that is exposed by the Gradle Artifactory Plugin, and is used for deploying artifacts as well as publishing build-info to Artifactory.
+*artifactoryPublish* is a task that is exposed by the Gradle Artifactory Plugin, and is used for deploying artifacts as well as publishing build-info to Artifactory.

 ![gradle.png](images/gradle-task.png)